spacelift-io/user-documentation/docs/installing-spacelift/cloudformation/install.md

 When choosing an encryption key for the secret, we recommend using the Spacelift Master KMS key.
 The key is being created by `spacelift-infra-kms` CloudFormation stack.
 The ECS tasks will read this secret so the execution role of the ECS task needs to have permissions to decrypt the secret - by default the execution roles have permission to decrypt secrets encrypted with the Spacelift Master KMS key.

 !!! note
     Make sure the Postgres version is the same as the one in the Cloudformation template.
 In general, there shouldn't be issues with newer versions but it's the safest to use the same major version at least.
+To upgrade your PostgreSQL version, see the [PostgreSQL version upgrade guide](./postgresql-version-upgrade.md).

 ###### Going from Spacelift-managed to self-managed database